wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 The global counter is not incremented.
 The transaction uses bt to detect write operations on data items after it starts.

 On transactional load, if the address hits the write set, then the dirty value is forwarded.
+Otherwise, the barrier